-The reasons people choose to earn an MSW range from the practical, such as increasing their earnings or opportunities, to the less-tangible goal of a calling to create a more just and equitable society.
-A master’s degree in social work can help individuals renew their sense of purpose.
+The reasons people choose to earn an MSW degree range from the practical, such as increasing their earnings or opportunities, to the less-tangible goal of a calling to create a more just and equitable society.
+A master’s in social work can help individuals renew their sense of purpose.

 What are the benefits of earning an MSW degree?

-Additional advantages of being licensed:
+Additional advantages of being licensed include:

-- You’re eligible for positions in the military.
+- Eligibility for positions in the military

-A bachelor’s degree in social work can lead to entry-level work in social service agencies, and will prepare you to be able to refer clients to organizations that provide services.
+A bachelor’s degree in social work can lead to entry-level work in social service agencies and will prepare you to be able to refer clients to organizations that provide services.
 But if you want to do clinical work, you’ll need a license.

 What does the future hold for social workers?